RMI-PACTA/pacta.multi.loanbook/README.md

 Please consult the following resources for instructions on using the package.
 The cookbook provides a detailed overview covering the setup of the necessary software environment, obtaining and preparing input data, running the analysis, and interpreting the results.

-- [Cookbook](https://rmi-pacta.github.io/pacta.multi.loanbook/articles/cookbook.html): A comprehensive guide for setting up and running the analysis.
+- [Cookbook](https://rmi-pacta.github.io/pacta.multi.loanbook/articles/cookbook.html): A comprehensive guide for setting up, running and interpreting the analysis.